 Cage-Free: This label indicates that hens were un-caged, although most likely within a barn or warehouse.
 There is no guarantee that chickens had any access to the outdoors.
 This term is not regulated by the USDA and there is no certification process.
-Cage-free eggs average just over $3 a dozen.
+Cage-free eggs average about $3.50 a dozen.

 Omega-3 Enriched/Enhanced: This label means hens were fed either fish oil or flaxseed.
 Since this label is unregulated, there is no way to know how much omega-3 is in these eggs.
 They average over $3 a dozen.

 Certified Humane: To qualify for the Certified Humane label egg producers must leave hens un-caged (although no outdoor time is required) and able to perform natural behaviors such as nesting, perching, and dust bathing.
 There are also requirements for stocking density and the number of perches and nesting boxes, but none regarding what they can be fed.
 About two-thirds of cage-free eggs carry the Certified Humane label.
 Compliance with Certified Humane standards are verified by a third-party.

 Vegetarian-Fed: This label simply means the hens were raised on feed free of animal by-products.
 Eggs with this label are not commonly found in supermarkets.